ItunuoluwaTheDataAnalyst/SkilHarvest-Assignment1/README.md

 ## Tools Used
 ---
-Microsoft Excel to collect, clean, and transform data Google Sheets (For querying and analyzing the data)
+Microsoft Excel to collect, clean, and transform the data Google Sheets for querying, analyzing and visualizing the data

 ## Data Cleaning and Preparation
 ---